craigmckeachie/react-course/labs/js/testing/T4-NestedComponents.md

 1. You should see the error below.

    ```
-   1 snapshot failed from 1 test suite.
-Inspect your code changes or press `u` to update the
+   1 snapshot obsolete from 1 test suite.
+To remove it, press `u`.
-   m.
    ```

 1. Press `u` to update the snapshot.